 Nestled in Sunland California, All Roads, a textile arts and creative design studio, is an inspiring space that fosters an organic process between two artists of different backgrounds.
 The delicate yarn and fiber weavings of Janelle Pietrzak partnered with Robert Dougherty’s welding and metal work are joined together to frame the perfect piece.
 This seamless combination in their artwork is also felt in the liveliness of their home and balance of their relationship.
 Lush green vines accented with raw cut walls lead into the studio surrounded by inspirational tears, books and piles of textiles and materials.
 You can’t help but leave here longing to find your true passion.
-Check out a deeper look into the background, inspiration and dreams of
+Check out a deeper look into the background, inspiration and dreams of these two creators.

 Tell me about your childhood… what was encouraged in your home?